Top 100 Scientific Inventions That Changed The World - P3: Light bulb

-Top 100 Scientific Inventions That Changed The World - P4.Waterwheel.
+Top 100 Scientific Inventions That Changed The World - P3.Waterwheel

 (Wcsa.world) A water wheel is a machine for converting the energy of flowing or falling water into useful forms of power, often in a watermill.

-Top 100 Scientific Inventions That Changed The World - P5.Compass.
+Top 100 Scientific Inventions That Changed The World - P2.
+Screw

 (Wcsas.world) A screw is a type of fastener, sometimes similar to a bolt (see Differentiation between bolt and screw below), typically made of metal, and characterized by a helical ridge, known as a male thread (external thread) or just thread.